ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * Coordinator will review and approve vendor invoices, then forward to BitShares Blockchain Foundation for direct payment to vendor

 Calculation:
-* 2.53 BTS/bitUSD = settlement price of bitUSD at the moment of writing (2018-01-24)
+* 2.33 BTS/bitUSD = Settlement price of bitUSD at the moment of writing (2018-01-26)
-* 2.5 = multiplier to cover market fluctuations and borrow at 2.5x collateral if needed
+* 2.5 = Collateral multiplier to cover market fluctuations and borrow with 2.5x collateral, as needed
-* $6,632 usd/day * 2.53 bts/usd * 2.5 = 41,947.4 BTS/day
+* $6,665 USD/day * 2.33 BTS/USD * 2.5 collateral multiplier= 38,824 BTS/day

 USD payment will be in bitUSD with method developed by @xeroc [8].
 CNY payment may be requested and fulfilled with bitCNY using 6.37 USD/CNY.
 A Core Team Member must declare their payment method with their first invoice and may not change it during calendar year 2018.
 Contingency: should world events disrupt the USD/CNY rate by +/- 10%, the invoice will be remitted in bitUSD to honor the budget.